PurpleLightBlue/ChatAppApi/README.md

 # ChatAppApi

-This is backend codebase for a chat api.
+This is backend codebase for a chat Api.
 Sadly it is slightly theoretical as I've not managed to get the whole solution running.
 The design uses the following patterns:
 * Domain Driven Design
-* (some) Test Drive Development - i didnt have time to write full tests but gave some unit tests as a flavour of writing them.
+* (some) Test Driven Development - I didn’t have time to write full tests but gave some unit tests as a flavour of writing them.
 * SOLID principles with the classes to help enable testing and the DDD elements above

+The general idea with this app is that the user account interaction would be done via an API controller with application layer services below that and a repository to the SQLite database.
+The chat rooms 'as a list' were to be available via an API call as well as the ability to create a new room.
+But the sending and receiving of messages, joining and leaving a room, were to be done via a SignalR Hub which would make use of the message and chatroom services below it to interact ultimately with the database.

 ## Technology Used
 In terms of technology I used:
 * Sqlite
 * EntityFramework Core to populate the above database as a local file to allow the thing to run
-* .net core api project structure with latest c#
+* .net core Api project structure with latest c#
-* SignalR to enable realtime chat posting and updates to other clients
+* SignalR to enable real-time chat posting and updates to other clients

 ## Things I felt went well
 I was happy with my project structure in the DDD sense with a good separation of concerns, also I think I had the entity structure correct.